DAVID GREENE, HOST:

 MADOR: Every dollar raised buys one pound of fresh fruits and vegetables from small family farms and CSAs.
 The local produce means a lot to hunger relief groups.
 Produce is the most needed item at food shelves, but advocates say it's often difficult to find.
 Antihunger advocate Kristin Smith says the reverse food trucks' vegetable donations save groups lots of money they'd normally have to shell out to buy their own produce.

-PEGGY SMITH: Because anything that Emergency Foodshelter Network receives for free, we give away for free..
+KRISTIN SMITH: Because anything that Emergency Foodshelter Network receives for free, we give away for free..

 MADOR: And that often means more food for people who might otherwise go hungry.
 Demand for emergency food assistance in Minnesota and across the country has risen sharply as the number of hungry people has doubled over the last five years.
 Food pantries are struggling to keep up with the need.